 Make sure you've written down your user name and password so you can log in.
 If you don't remember one or both, just go through the steps to recover this info with the email associated with the account.
 If you'll need to recover your user name and/or password, you should do so before score release day.
 It wouldn't be any fun to go through this rigmarole as your scores wait in your account, just out of reach.

 Your scores should be mailed out to you about a week after they come online.
 To get your scores over the phone, you could call 866-756-7346 (domestic) or 212-713-7789 (international).
 You'll have to call with credit card in hand, as score reporting by phone costs $15.

 Now that you know when to expect your scores and how to access them, is there anything else to keep in mind about the Subject Tests?

 Since you now know when you'll get your SAT Subject Test scores, you should design your testing schedule with these dates in mind, especially when it comes to application deadlines.
 At present, College Board does not commit to having scores to colleges by a specific date, and only states when they will start to deliver them, so I'd suggest giving yourself at least a week of leeway between your score release date and your application deadline.

-It's possible that colleges will be more lenient this year because of all the score release delays, but I wouldn't suggest risking it and getting stressed out about it.
+It's possible that colleges will be more lenient because of past score release delays, but I wouldn't suggest risking it and getting stressed out about it.
 You want to leave enough time for colleges to get your scores, plus you may also leave extra time to retake a Subject Test or two if you're disappointed with your scores.

 Remember that all the Subject Tests are multiple choice and your answer sheets are scored by a machine.
 Make sure to keep them neat and not make any stray marks or doodles, as the machine won't be able to tell the difference between a real answer and a stray mark.